-- To promote fun running for everyone, from juniors to vets, male and female, regardless of ability.
+- To promote safe and fun running for everyone, from juniors to vets, male and female, regardless of ability.

 - To charge a nominal entry fee for League club runners to attract as many runners as possible.